Sarah269/glowing-dollop/Diabetes/README.md

 ### Feature Value Distribution
 Based on the distplot, the feature values appear to be normally distributed.

-Based on the boxplot, features s1, s2, s3, & s6 have several outliers above the 75% distribution mark.
+Based on the boxplot, features s1, s2, s3, & s6 (blood sugar level) have several outliers above the 75% distribution mark.
 Features bmi and s4 have a couple of outliers above the 75% distribution mark.

 ## Models
 ### OLS Regression